tomeichlersmith/denv/docs/src/getting_started.md

 I am going to assume that you already have a container image in mind for running as the denv for this page; however, you can look at [Developing the Environment](./env_dev.md) for general notes on how to create an image that is useful as a denv.
+A good image to use if you wish to test run `denv` is one of the [python images](https://hub.docker.com/_/python).
+This can give you access to the latest release of python without having to spend time compiling it or even installing it on your system.
+In addition, python has good support for "user" installation of packages within the home directory, so you can install your favorite packages pretty quickly within the denv without having to go through the rigamarole of actually building an image yourself.

 ## Requirements
 `denv` is a simple wrapper around a container runner.
 You must have a container runner installed